nabijaczleweli/release-front/README.md

 ### Self-hosting

 Just copy the contents of the `gh-pages` branch or build the page yourself and slam it (the branch, or the contents of the `out` folder)
-	in any static server under any access path and it should Just Work.
+	in any static server under any access path and it should Just Work™.